 15:40 Tea and coffee

-We are delighted to confirm that the following speakers will be at our event.
+We were delighted to welcome the following speakers at our event.